THE VANISHING OF THE BEES

 Some human farming practices are making it more challenging for the bees to forage a well-balanced diet, such as monoculture farming.
 This is when only one crop is grown on a piece of land, and it limits the bees’ diet to one type of pollen for extended periods of time.
 Think of it as if a human was limited to eating only strawberries for three months -- not very healthy!
 These malnourished bees are more susceptible to chemical pesticides, parasites, and pathogens, as their immune systems aren't as strong.

+Pesticides are also a contributing factor to honey bee decline.
+Scientists are continuing to research the effects different types of pesticides and application methods are having on the health of the bees.
 The most studied chemical culprit is a class of agricultural pesticides called "neonicotinoids."
 These chemicals are systemic, meaning the plant takes them into its vascular system, and spreads it to all tissues.
 They are effective after only one application, and affect only invertebrates, meaning they are less susceptible to runoff, and less dangerous to humans, birds, livestock, etc. They're very popular.
 In theory, the pesticide shouldn't affect bees, who are eating the pollen and nectar, not the plant's tissue.
 However, studies have found trace amounts of pesticide in pollen grains.
 Bees bring pollen back to their hives for food - one pollen grain with trace chemicals wouldn't be an issue, but scientists have found that the chemicals accumulate to critical levels within the beeswax.
 Pesticides also interfere with bee communication, which is almost entirely reliant on chemical and physical signals.
 The chemicals in pesticides have been shown to alter their foraging behavior, their communication, and their larval development.

 Pesticides lower the bees' immune systems, weakening the hive and leaving it wide open to parasitic infection.